tinacms/tina.io/content/docs/product-tour.md

 ## The CMS Frontend

 - TinaCMS provides an intuitive CMS interface for your editors.
-On React sites, TinaCMS enables "Visual Editing" to allow content editors to see real-time changes.
+For sites using React, TinaCMS supports "Visual Editing" to allow content editors to see real-time changes.

 ![](https://res.cloudinary.com/forestry-demo/image/upload/v1645712511/tina-io/docs/your-blocks.gif)